Interactive hiking guide

 Walker's Haute Route

-The Walker's Haute Route may have many route variations but there's only one mission: hike from Mont Blanc to Matterhorn.
-This route connects the two most iconic mountain peaks in Europe.
-We chose to follow the National Geographic's route plan, with a few little tweaks.
-This hike typically takes 14 days, but we wanted to speed things up and ended up planning a 11-day-trek.
+The Walker's Haute Route may have many route variations but there's only one mission: hike from Mont Blanc to the Matterhorn.
+This route connects the two most iconic mountain peaks in Europe and typically it takes 14 days, but we wanted to speed things up and ended up planning a 11-day itinerary.
+In this guide the route map outlines the classic route with possible variations.

 You'll hike in two countries, but you'll experience three cultures: French, Swiss-French and Swiss-German.
 There are a lot of mountain huts along the way so you could complete it without camping.
 You'll pass through many Alpine towns which have hotels and restaurants, however that also reduces the feeling of isolation.